 He would dramatically increase US government resources to support aliens awaiting assessment of their asylum claims and the network of organisations.

-"As a leader in the region, the US has a responsibility to help our neighbours and partners process and support refugees and asylum seekers.
+"As a leader in the region, the US has a responsibility to help our neighbours and partners process and support refugees and asylum seekers," his campaign website states.

-"This will also help relieve the pressure at our own border."
+"This will also help relieve the pressure at our own border," it adds.

 Temporary Protected Status

 A Biden Administration would order an immediate review of Temporary Protected Status (TPS) for vulnerable populations who cannot find safety in their countries.

 The Biden campaign states that the Trump Administration’s politically-motivated decisions to rescind protected status for these countries were a “recipe for disaster".